-It’s never too early to start planning for a trip to Oktoberfest — especially when Oktoberfest 2020 is so damn close!
+It’s never too early to start planning for a trip to Oktoberfest — especially when September 2020 is so damn close!
 So pour yourself a cold one and let’s get started…

 Join the Oktoberfest Travel group on Facebook for updates on Oktoberfest 2020. ⇣⇣⇣